eleda77/eleda77.github.io/docs/vocab_list.md

 **quaestuary** - interested in or undertaken for monetary gain or profit

 **quelch** - to squelch; to eliminate

+**quiff** - a piece of hair, especially on a man, brushed upward and backward from the forehead (you'd look like an idiot with it)

 **quirt** - a short-handled riding whip with a braided leather lash